The Concept of Miracles

 “…Best set things right.
 But that’s a problem, isn’t it?
 I ‘created’ the Heavens and the Earth; I didn’t just imagine them.
 So they’re free to evolve as they see fit…and that means no interference from moi.”

+God is the paradigmatic exemplification of Natural Law, not an exception to it.
 God, it seems, is subject to something resembling Star Trek’s Prime Directive.
-Interference in the local order of nature is forbidden.
+Interference in the local, natural order of things is forbidden.

+There’s a common name for all these consequences: “Entropy” – the inexorable increase of disorder.
 But Moses’ burning bush is special: it does not generate entropy!
-Therefore, it does not ‘happen’ at all, at least not in any ‘ordinary’ (entropy generating) sense of ‘happening’.
-It leaves no record of itself…and yet it indirectly diverts the course of history.
-The Exodus is the mother of all butterflies.
+Therefore, it does not ‘happen’ at all, at least not in any ‘ordinary’ sense.

-Now of course the Exodus generated an incalculable amount of entropy.
-But according to our model, the fact that there was an Exodus rather than not is entropy neutral.
-With or without the physical events associated with the Exodus, entropy would have increased.
-Living in slavery is just as entropic as escaping from it.
+Now of course the Exodus happened and it generated an incalculable amount of entropy.
+But according to our model, the fact that there was an Exodus is entropy neutral.
+After all, living in slavery can be just as entropic as escaping from it.
+Time advances, events happen, entropy increases.
+But the ‘shape of things to come’, the ‘subjective form’ of events (per Whitehead), is a function of the future, not the past.

 Now of course, the synaptic activity involved in forming an intention is entropic, but the intention itself is not.
 Reductionists notwithstanding, an intention is not merely the sum of its associated neurological processes.